Quotients of buildings by groups acting freely on chambers: Preliminaries

-The main aim of this section is to fix notation and terminology.
-We include the basic results on Coxeter groups etc. we'll be needing.
-Most of this material is standard, although our terminology concerning homotopy of words is slightly different (see \autoref{section:homotopyofwords}).
-We also give an exposition of covering theory of groupoids, from which covering theory of Weyl graphs will borrow heavily.
-We change the classical theory slightly by making use of `outer isomorphisms', which allow for a basepoint-free definition of the fundamental group.
-We give a full proof of the Galois correspondence for groupoids in this basepoint-free setting.
+In this section, we fix notation and terminology, and recall basic results on Coxeter groups.
+Most of this material is standard, see e.g. \cite{bourbaki2008lie}, \cite{bjorner06combinatorics}, \cite{davisbook}, although our terminology concerning homotopy of words is slightly different (\autoref{section:homotopyofwords}).